-ZIDA participated in the SEAT Africa Summit, which was held on the 7th of May 2025 in the Victoria Falls.
-The Chief Facilitator outlined how the integration of digital solutions across all Agency portfolios is impacting and improving service delivery and enhancing the investor journey, emphasising the need for continuous development of specific technology in areas such as AgriTech, FinTech, HealthTech, EduTech, E-commerce, Mining Tech, and Renewable Energy.
+The Agency participated in the SEAT Africa Summit, which was held on the 7th of May 2025 in the Victoria Falls.
+The Agency was represented by the Chief Facilitator who outlined how The Agency is integrating digital solutions across its mandate of investment promotion, facilitation, protection, and administration.
+She also pre-empted new innovations scheduled to be launched by the Agency to enhance the investor journey emphasising the need for continuous development of specific technology in areas such as AgriTech, FinTech, HealthTech, EduTech, E-commerce, Mining Tech, and Renewable Energy.